At last, there is a book about Mel, Mel & Julian

 Freshly recovered after their album recording session, they continued to rehearse with Julian for the rest of that month adding to the repertoire and which Julian augmented brilliantly, and the newly expanded group drove down to Durban and were set up in a larger “Troubadour Room” at the Edward.
 Their contract ran right through the busy July winter holiday season, and word of their reputation for a great night of entertainment spread quickly, and they were soon filling every show to capacity!

-They became a must see attraction of Durban Nightlife.
+They became a must-see attraction of Durban Nightlife.
 The trio was "something new for a great night's entertainment!"
 What became quickly apparent was that the quirky personalities of the group enhanced their entertainment value...
 Mel Miller's rubber face and natural talent as a comedian, and talented lead singer, made him a huge draw.
 And what was was previously offset by Little Mel's "straight man" roll, which along with his guitar playing and harmony singing was, with the addition of Julian's deadpan reactions as a foil to the comedy, and especially his fleet-fingered lead guitar playing, irresistible to the group's audience appeal.

 Although the group lasted for a relatively short time (until late 1967), their contribution to a contemporary folk music sound and early folk-rock in South Africa was considerable.